jmcnamara/XlsxWriter/dev/docs/source/working_with_memory.rst

 ---------------------------------

-If you wish to compare the performance of different Python Excel writing modules there is a progam called `bench_excel_writers.py
+If you wish to compare the performance of different Python Excel writing modules there is a program called `bench_excel_writers.py
 <https://raw.githubusercontent.com/jmcnamara/XlsxWriter/master/dev/performance/bench_excel_writers.py>`_
 in the ``dev/performance`` directory of the XlsxWriter repo.